wandelbotsgmbh/text-engraving-example/README.md

 To get the demo running, import the following robot settings `configuration.json` (which includes the robot model and TCP) into the settings App on the NOVA Home Screen.
 You can't directly use the configuration with a different setup but they serve as a guiding line.

-TOOL 1:
-xyz

 ## Usage

+This application uses the boilerplate application which is shipped with the CLI.

-The Wandelscript located in `text-engraving`, writes the text which is passed as a variable.
+The Wandelscript located in `src/text-engraving`, writes the text which is passed as a variable.

 The scripts accepts 5 arguments:
 - `cell_index`: the index of the cell in the grid (used in `writing_company`)